GregorD1A1/Clean-Coder-AI/readme.md

 # Clean Coder AI framework
+### You AI junior programmer

 Clean Coder is an AI code writer developed with special attention to providing a clean context to Large Language Models (LLMs).
 This enhances the quality of LLM responses and reduces costs.

 Work of a programmer is often about making minor alterations to existing applications and expanding their capabilities, rather than building a whole new app from scratch.
 Unlike other AI coding frameworks, Clean Coder specializes in implementing changes within existing applications.

+## Key advantages:

+- Well-designed context pipeline: The LLM only receives necessary information into its context.
+This significantly improves the LLM's attention and reduces costs.
+- Automatic context updates after file modifications: There's no need to manually reload the file into the LLM context after adding a few lines.
+- Well-designed tools: These are specially designed to exchange appropriate parts of the code and navigate the file system.
+A human approval feature is added as a safety measure in case of code interference tools.
+- Ability to create a frontend based on images with designs.

 # How to work with Clean Coder